SheCodesAustralia/multicoder-turtorial/content/Myrtle/10_CHECKPOINT.md

 {{% notice warning %}}

-The teammate working on the birds will need to complete implement collisions before you can start the next step.
+The teammate working on the World will need to have completed moving through portals before you can start the next step.

 {{% /notice %}}